MHBalsmeier/GAME_archived/README.md

 The General Geophysical Modeling Framework (GAME) is a global non-hydrostatic hexagonal C grid dynamical core with the possibility to advect a variable number of tracers.
-For radiation, it is coupled to RTE+RRTMGP via the C binding rte-rrtmgp-c (to be done).
+For radiation, it is coupled to RTE+RRTMGP via the C binding rte-rrtmgp-c (yet to be implemented).

 ## Overview

-It is known that the forecast skill of a NWP model depends much more on physics and data assimilation than on the dynamical core.
+It is known that the forecast skill of a NWP model depends more on physics and data assimilation than on the dynamical core.
 However, all global dynamical cores I know of have inconsistencies even in the most fundamental dynamical quantities (mass, energy forms and entropy).
 That is why the aim of this project is to develop a next generation global dynamical core with the following properties:

 * Stability.
 * The numerical dispersion relation shall contain no unphysical branches.
 * The numerical dispersion relation shall contain all relevant physical branches, including a geostrophic mode.
 * Strong scalability on massively parallel computer architectures.
-* Mass conservation.
+* Mass conservation to machine precision.
-* Consistent local energy conversions with physical global integrals as a conseqeuence (especially energy conservation).
+* Energy conversions shall be based on a spatial discretization of Poisson brackets.
+* Global total energy conservation, apart from non-cancelling errors through explicit time stepping.
-* Consistent local dissipation and entropy production, global satisfaction of the Second Law of Thermodynamics.
+* Consistent local dissipation and entropy production.
+* Global satisfaction of the Second Law of Thermodynamics including entropy conservation to machine precision in an adiabatic setup.
+* Absence of unphysical numerical stabilizers like divergence damping, fixers, filters and so on.
 * No problems with terrain following coordinates.
 For example: A resting atmosphere around steep orography shall remain at rest.
-* Absence of unphysical numerical stabilizers like divergence damping, fixers, filters and so on.
 * Ellipsoidal grid geometry.
 * A capable and flexible framework for coupling to physics and to other components of an Earth system model.
-* Consistecy also in the presence of tracers and radiation.
+* Consistency also in the presence of tracers and radiation.

 According to my understanding, a hexagonal C grid is the only discretization where all this can be achieved.